 High Salary Specialities: Urologist Salary

 There is a common concern about the number of urologists retiring and the need to fill those positions.
-According to an article from 2021, explains that there is a demand for urologic care in the future.
+This article from 2021 explains that there is a demand for urologic care in the future.

 This might cause some distress for hospitals and healthcare practices in need of urologists.